aws-samples/sample-one-click-generative-ai-solutions/docs/solutions/rapid.en.md

 4. **User Creation Instructions**: How to create users when self-signup is disabled
 5. **Configuration Information**: Confirmation of parameters specified during deployment

+### Resource Removal

+To remove deployed resources, delete the `RapidStack` and `RapidDeploymentStack` stacks from the CloudFormation console.

 ## How to Use

 1. **Create Checklists**: Create and upload checklists to be used for reviews